 - 1. Name of the owner who is obligated to pay the commission: - 2.
 Legal description of the commercial real estate: - 3.
 Name, mailing address, telephone number, and Florida broker license number of the undersigned broker: - 4.
-Effective date of the written brokerage commission agreement between the owner and the broker under which the commission is or will be payable:
+Effective date of the written brokerage commission agreement between the owner and the broker under which the commission is or will be payable: - 5.
+Amount of commission claimed by the undersigned broker: - \$, or percent of sales price, or

-deliminosion to or thin be payable.
-5. Amount of commission claimed by the undersigned broker: \$, or percent of sales price, or [specify other formula for determination of commission amount]: .
-6. The undersigned broker, under penalty of perjury, hereby swears or affirms that the undersigned broker has read this commission notice, knows its contents and believes the same to be true and correct, and that the undersigned broker is making this commission claim pursuant to the written brokerage commission agreement described in this commission notice.
-7. The undersigned broker confirms that this commission notice or a copy thereof has been delivered to the owner.
-Sig ned: (broker) Sig ned and sworn to or affirmed under penalty of perjury before me, a notary public, thisday of
+[specify other formula for determination of commission amount]: .

+- 6. The undersigned broker, under penalty of perjury, hereby swears or affirms that the undersigned broker has read this commission notice, knows its contents and believes the same to be true and correct, and that the undersigned broker is making this commission claim pursuant to the written brokerage commission agreement described in this commission notice. - 7.
+The undersigned broker confirms that this commission notice or a copy thereof has been delivered to the owner.

+Signed: (broker) 0 ()

+Signed and sworn to or affirmed under penalty of perjury before me, a notary public, this_____day of,,by